 He has a splendid structure with broad shoulders and has good genetics that helped him to recover quickly to become a professional bodybuilder.

-He’d been a vivacious upbringing, playing numerous sports, including cricket and football, but his primary passion was computer electronics.
+He’d had a vivacious upbringing, playing many sports, including cricket and football, but his primary passion was computer electronics.

 He has shown an excellent commitment to bodybuilding and has followed his gym routines regularly.

-He took ten years of ongoing efforts to reach the point of defeating Sangram Chougule bodybuilder, who won Mr. India’s title on 25 March 2013.
+He took ten years of ongoing efforts to reach such a point that he managed to defeat Sangram Chougule bodybuilder, who won Mr. India’s title on 25 March 2013.

 He’s also especially interested in his gyms and takes time from his daytime job.